ohussa/Titanic-data-analysis-SQL/README.md

 |71-80	|male	|1 |
 |	|male	|26|

-Highest numbers of survivors are in the age group of 21-30 for both males and females.
+#### Highest numbers of survivors for both sexes are in the age group of 21-30.

 Females:Age group 21-30 has 91 survivors